- 2 oz rye whiskey (Knob Creek Rye)

 The Manhattan is one of the fundamental classic cocktails.
 It is where the journey started but its origins are lost in the mists.
 The first printed reference is found in a New York newspaper in the early 1880s.
 There was a Manhattan Club approximately where the Empire State Building now stands but the story of the drink originating there is likely a myth.

 We do know that in the nineteenth century New York was a rye-drinking town so the early Manhattan would have been made with rye whiskey.
-I particularly like to use Rittenhouse 100 proof rye.
-I would recommend Carpano Antica for the vermouth though I admit to not yet having tried Martini & Rossi or Cinzano rosso vermouths.
+Rittenhouse 100 proof rye works well though these days I prefer Knob Creek Rye.
+Carpano Antica vermouth is good but my preference is now Cocchi Vermouth di Torino.
 The Angostura bitters is an essential ingredient and I'm inclined to be generous in my interpretation of two dashes.